Book Clinic Appointment with Dr. Zubeda Tumbi

 I was having eating disorders due to my problem of anorexia and I needed a good planned diet.
 I consulted dr Zubeda Tumbi for help at her clinic Dr Zubeda Tumbi HealthWatch in Mumbai.
 She gave me a great diet and helped me heal.
 I am very thankful to her.

-One of my cousin's referred to Dt.Zubeda Tumbi for his gain weight treatment .
+One of my cousin's referred to Dt.Zubeda Tumbi for her gain weight treatment .
 Zubeda Tumbi has in depth knowledge and ensures that she explains the problem in detail.
 Hygiene is very important, and I must Dr Zubeda Tumbi HealthWatch is extremely clean.

 Lost 15 kgs with mam.
 Shes the best thing happened to me.
 Along with weight she takes care of your other health issues as well .
 She answers all our queries very patiently and guides us on recipes also to cook fat free pancakes and dosas.